 What is a family trust?

-A family trust is a legal arrangement whereby assets are transferred to a trustee to be managed for the benefit of the trust’s beneficiaries.
+A family trust involves transferring assets to a trustee who manages them for the benefit of the trust’s beneficiaries.
 The trustee can be an individual or a professional entity, such as a bank or a trust company.
 The purpose of a family trust is to protect and manage assets, provide for the financial needs of family members, and ensure the smooth transfer of wealth to future generations.
 Unlike a will, a family trust allows for the avoidance of probate, which can be time-consuming and costly.
 Additionally, a family trust offers privacy, as it does not become part of the public record like a will does.
 Overall, a family trust provides flexibility and control over the distribution of assets, making it a popular choice for estate planning.

 How family trusts work?